Nutrition 101: Folate | Other Names | Foods List

 What Does Folate Do?

-Folate is involved in many important processes in the body, including DNA/RNA synthesis, proper cell division, and metabolism of amino acids.
-This means it has a huge role to play during periods of rapid cell division and growth, such as when a fetus is growing in the womb.
-It is an essential nutrient important in the prevention of neural tube defects in a developing fetus.
+Folate is involved in many important processes in the body, including DNA/RNA synthesis, proper cell division3, and metabolism of amino acids.
+This means it has a huge role to play during periods of rapid cell division and growth4, such as when a fetus is growing in the womb.
+It is an essential nutrient important in the prevention of neural tube defects in a developing fetus5.
 Neural tube closure occurs early in pregnancy (around the third to fourth week), in some cases before a woman knows she is expecting a baby, so it is important to ensure sufficient folate levels even before pregnancy.

-One of the reactions involving folate is the conversion of the amino acid homocysteine to methionine; a high homocysteine level in the blood has been associated with a higher risk of cardiovascular disease.
+One of the reactions involving folate is the conversion of the amino acid homocysteine to methionine6; a high homocysteine level in the blood has been associated with a higher risk of cardiovascular disease.
 In the presence of folate and Vitamin B12, homocysteine can be converted back to methionine.
 As folic acid levels in the blood rise, homocysteine levels drop.
 Large-scale observational studies have shown a reduction in the risk of stroke with folic acid supplementation, but not a reduction in the risk of heart attack.

-Folate is also important in the production of healthy red blood cells.
+Folate is also important in the production of healthy red blood cells7.
 When there is insufficient folate, the red blood cells produced are larger than normal but have a shorter life span than normal red blood cells.
 The type of anemia associated with folate and/or Vitamin B12 deficiency is megaloblastic anemia.

 Top Food Sources of Folate